hvictorino/Cable-Age-Continued-Once-More/README.md

 ### Fix for the mod 'Cable Age Continued' for Cosmoteer from the author Commissar[GSF] (Steam)

-Some friends wanted to use the mod on the new version of the game, but it was causing the game to crash, so they asked me to fix it, which i did.
+Wanted to use the mod on the new version of the game, but it was causing the game to crash, so i worked around a fix to it.

 ### Basic changes that were made for it to work: